 - Require a CDA or equivalent minimum for assistant teachers.
 All members of a teaching team benefit from pre-employment education.
 The stronger the team, the better able to provide the love for learning needed for a successful Pre-K program.

-For more information, visit The Children’s Campaign website at www.iamforkids.org
+For more information, visit American Children’s Campaign website at www.iamforkids.wpengine.com

 If you like reading our publications, we need your help to keep them coming.
 The Children’s Campaign is privately supported to maintain our independent voice.
 Please consider making a tax-deductible donation today!